qntbkk/MendixDropDownSelector/README.md

+NOOT: widget doesn't work well with label-less input fields due to Mendix's.
+If used without label but with enable disable editability: make sure to use an empty label

 # App Store Widget Boilerplate

 This boilerplate gives you all you need to start a new custom widget for Mendix